seidlr/blog/_posts/2020-04-25-pitch-control.md

 Just click on the `Open in Colab` batch next to Pitch Control and you are good to go.
 Then:
 - Run each cell in the notebook and ignore the warning about the unknown environment.
 - The data is downloaded directly from Metricas repository.
-- Give it some time when it says "Readining team home" in a cell.
+- Give it some time when it says "Reading team home" in a cell.

 ![Pitch Control in Google Colab](https://i.imgur.com/VwiiBtm.png)